 #5 – Only Dental Implants Replace All of Your Lost Tooth

 While you have several options for dealing with tooth loss, only one offers the advantage of replacing all of your lost tooth’s structure – including the root that secured it.
 Dental implants are small, root-like posts that can be inserted into your jawbone in place of your lost teeth roots.
 The ability to replace missing teeth roots with lifelike posts is a significant advantage when it comes to restoring and preserving your smile.
 In addition to offering unmatched support for your replacement teeth, the implant posts can also help ensure your jawbone remains strong and healthy for life.
+Learn more about the costs of dental implants.

 What Causes Tooth Loss?